laurarnichols/defectCrossSections/README.md

 _Note: Make sure that your path does not have a `/` at the end or there will be an error_
 * You should now be able to make the target you want (e.g., to compile everything, use `make`)
 * For a list of some possible targets, read through the `Makefile` or type `make help`

+## Contributing
+* First, make sure that you have the repo forked and cloned (see [Forking and Cloning the Repo and Compiling](#forking-and-cloning-the-repo-and-compiling))

 ## Documentation